 - Bake the lasagne for 20-25 mins until golden and bubbling.
 Remove from the oven and leave for a few mins to stand.
 Cut into squares, scatter over the Parmesan shavings and some more chopped wild garlic.

-Check out our selection of Easter Wine and Vegetarian Food pairings.
+Check out our Easter Wine, and Food pairings.